go-bayes/nzi-cli/README.md

 - **Currency Converter** - Live exchange rates between NZD and major currencies
 - **Time Converter** - Convert times between NZ and overseas cities (Useful for arranging calls)

-Of course you can get this information from a browser but it's much nicer to have the key information at your fingertips, from the terminal.
+Of course you can get this information from a browser,  but it's much nicer to have the key information at your fingertips, from the terminal.

+## Use

+I built this because I enjoy the terminal.
+I wanted a tool that could grab useful information for me from the sublime comfort of the terminal.
+No browser menus to negotiate.

+After installing, just type `nzi-cli` into your terminal and the interface will spring forth to life!

+You can use this to:

+- Sketch an informal plan: travel/grants/communications (time zones)
+- Retain a mental model of the weather for friends/family overseas.
+- Imagine the life routines of others around the planet.

 ## Installation